 We offer training for both you and your pet so that you can become registered with the national organization Pet Partners.

 I. Pet Partner All-Inclusive Training Course

-Come learn the skills you need to provide caring, professional and safe visits with your pet to hospitals, assisted-living facilities, classrooms, libraries, schools and other facilities.
+Come learn the skills you need to provide caring, professional and safe visits with your dog to hospitals, assisted-living facilities, classrooms, libraries, schools and other facilities.
 The Pet Partner Class offers extensive instruction regarding the practice of animal-assisted therapy (AAT) along with role-playing exercises to improve your skills for visiting different types of people and settings.
-This classroom instruction is for people only; please leave pets at home.

 II.
 AAT Pet Partner Class (for people only)